-Amendments to SBR (INT)
+Table 1 - Amendments to SBR (INT)

 Section and subject area Syllabus content F1(c) Discuss the impact of current issues in corporate reporting.
-This learning outcome may be tested by requiring the application of one or several existing standards to an accounting issue.
-It is also likely to require and explanation of the resulting accounting implications (for example, accounting for cryptocurrency in the Digital Age or accounting for the effects of a natural disaster and the resulting environmental liabilities).
 The following examples are relevant to the current syllabus.
-[3]: 1.
-Accounting policy changes 2.
-Materiality in the context of financial reporting 3.
-Defined benefit plan amendments, curtailment or settlement 4.
-Management commentary 5.
-Sustainability Reporting This learning outcome has been updated to demonstrate how the scenario might be constructed and reflect contemporary current issues.
+[3]: 1. the revised Conceptual Framework for Financial Reporting 2.
+Accounting policy changes 3.
+Materiality in the context of financial reporting 4.
+Defined benefit plan amendments, curtailment or settlement 5.
+Management commentary 6.
+Developments in sustainability Reporting This learning outcome has been updated to reflect contemporary current issues